awslabs/cloudfront-hosting-toolkit/README.md

 2. Build stage: Within the pipeline's Build stage, known as the build step, a buildspec YAML is employed to construct the project.
 This build process may include tasks like compiling code, running tests, and creating deployment artifacts.
 After the build is complete, all the resulting source files are then transferred to a hosting S3 bucket, creating a new folder identified by the commit ID.

-3. ChangeUri stage: The third phase entails a Step Function responsible for orchestrating an update to the Cloudfront function.
+3. Deploy stage: The third phase entails a Step Function responsible for updating the Key-Value Store by associating the commit ID with the corresponding folder name in the S3 storage.
 The primary role of the Cloudfront function is to reroute all incoming requests to the newly created folder.
-A monitoring loop is then initiated to track the propagation of changes made by the Cloudfront function throughout the system, ensuring seamless functionality and efficient deployment.

 S3 Source Code Repository Configuration: